Skip to main content

 No two Assessment Centres are the same, so we’ll be in touch before yours begins to make sure you’re up to speed with what will happen on the day.

-Assessment Centres on different days often have different start times, but we’ll send you a Google Meet invite for each session you need to attend.
-There’ll also be an introduction at the beginning of the day so you know what to expect and what you’ll need.
+Assessment Centres on different days often have different start times, but we will send you a Google Meet invite for the introduction at the beginning of the day and will show you how to access the different exercises so you know what to expect and what you'll need.

 It’s important to find a quiet space for all of your sessions, and you should make sure the wifi signal is strong there, too.
 We recommend somewhere quiet with no distractions - especially behind you - as these could distract you and your assessor.